cnnranderson/godot-pixel-dungeon/README.md

 the visual and audio assets.
 Some are used, while some are also being recreated.
 This project might end up getting branched off into it's own unique project if it eventually matures enough, feature wise.

-You can find my Trello board here: (Trello Board)[https://trello.com/b/126KlTyL/pixel-dungeon]
+You can review my current [Trello Board](https://trello.com/b/126KlTyL/pixel-dungeon).

-You can review the original Pixel Dungeon source code (here)[https://github.com/watabou/pixel-dungeon]
+You can review the original Pixel Dungeon source code [here](https://github.com/watabou/pixel-dungeon).

 ## Notes